 Where have ewe moo-ved to?
 Trialling the use of tracking technology in extensive grazing systems

-A single emitting device plus a battery is housed in a collar that will be around the animal’s neck; these collars will ‘talk’ to a gateway box located in the area which has internet access and will send information to the farmers’ smart phones or devices.
+The technology used in this particular project is a single emitting device plus a battery, housed in a collar that lies around the animal’s neck.
+The collars communicate with a gateway (aerial) located in a area which has internet access and sends information to the farmers’ smart phones or devices.

-The farmers will be able to access the following information via an app on their smartphones:
+The farmers were able to access the following information via an app on their smartphones:

 - GPS Location (Latitude, Longitude)